drovak/os8diskserver/SerialDisk/docs/how-to.md

 You may have a different file/block count.
 I played around with the disk image a little before making the tutorial.

 If this worked, congratulations.
 You now have a booting OS/8 system!

+Try re-running the server with `-2 ../disks/diag-games-kermit.rk05` on the end to use the SDA1 and SDB1 partitions.
+This will allow systems (with enough memory) to play with MUSIC.SV, Adventure, etc.
-You try bootloading the machine again to make sure BUILD worked correctly installing the bootloader.
+Bootload the machine again to make sure BUILD worked correctly installing the bootloader.

+If you INserted the extra devices, you can try out the new server options by adding -[34] options to your server invokation, and then verify that you can list the directories of SDA2 and SDB2, or even SDA3 and SDB3.

 ### CONCLUSION ###

 Since you now have a fully-functional system, try out some programs.
 BASIC works fine once you copy it to the SYS: partition.
 Again, you'll need to delete some files from SYS: if you want to copy some programs over.

-Try re-running the server with `-2 ../disks/diag-games-kermit.rk05` on the end to use the SDA1 and SDB1 partitions.
-This will allow systems (with enough memory) to play with MUSIC.SV, Adventure, etc. Note: you do not have to halt the PDP-8 to swap out disks.
+Note: you do not have to halt the PDP-8 to swap out disks.
 Just make sure no data is being transacted at the time you halt the server, and make sure the SYS: disk stays the same unless you really know what you're doing.

 Remember, you still need to patch PIP and RESORC if you want to use them with the new devices.
 Consult the OS/8 Handbook for patching procedures.